-Addressing and preventing child sexual abuse and child trafficking is a core mission for Attorney General Beshear and his office.
-His team is committed to helping Kentucky communities and organizations prevent child abuse through extensive trainings and grants, and the office is working to stop child trafficking and online predators with the help of law enforcement from across the state.
+Attorney General Cameron and his office are dedicated to addressing and preventing sexual abuse and trafficking of children.
+General Cameron is committed to helping Kentucky communities and organizations prevent child abuse through extensive training and grants.
+The office works diligently to stop child trafficking and online predators with the help of law enforcement from across the state.

 Supporting Child Abuse Prevention Efforts Through the Child Victims' Trust Fund